pauldmccarthy/fsleyes/userdoc/overlays.rst

   image associated with the model (see the :ref:`sidebar
   <overlays_mesh_reference_image>`).

-- **Mesh coordinate space** This is an advanced setting which allows you to specify how the mesh vertex coordinates are defined, relative to its reference image.
+- **Coordinate space** This is an advanced setting which allows you to specify how the mesh vertex coordinates are defined, relative to its reference image.
 FSLeyes will try to guess the correct coordinate system when it can, but you can explicitly change this setting if needed.
 The options